jsina/react-native-auth/README.md

 ---
 ## Prerequisite
-crate an account on [mlab](https://mlab.com) for creating free mongo database or you could have mongo locally.
+create an account on [mlab](https://mlab.com) for creating free mongo database or you could have mongo locally.

 You have to create the `.env` file on the root of `server` project with followd data: